 “Okay Mom, now that I’ve calmed down a little, tell me what you think is going on, and then I’m taking that piece of shit T-Bird back and getting my Vic.”

 Mom told Yancy that she had one of her dreams.
 In the dream Yancy, Debra and his four best friends were cruising the Burger Bars when he hit a wet patch on Gillam Parkway.
 The car spun out and hit the island by the Eagle Scout Monument, jumped the curb and crashed into the wall.

 “You and Debra were killed and all the boys were severally injured”.
 You know son; I just can’t have that happening.”

 Yancy knew from years of experience that there would be no winning any argument about this.

 “I know I’m going to hate it, but let’s go out and look at that T-Bird Mom.”

 The 56 Ford, Thunderbird, was actually quite a nice car.
 It was white with a hard top convertible.
 It had red leather interior, air conditioning (very rare in those days), and a V8 with automatic transmission.
-This model had the body style with the little portals for rear windows, top of the line for its day.
+This model had the body style with the little portals for rear windows, (this was the same car that Suzanne Somers drove in American Graffiti) top of the line for its day.
 Yancy took the two seater out for a ride and discovered that it actually had excellent pickup, quite peppy and fun to drive.